As you consider a career pivot to real estate, you may be wondering, “What is the average starting salary for real estate agents in Nevada?”

 The commission earned by a real estate agent typically is based on the percentage of the property’s sale price, so it makes sense that salespeople working in the Lake Tahoe area make more per transaction than those working in areas with a lower cost of living.

 Take a look at the average value of homes in these cities.
-According to FastExpert, real estate professionals in Nevada typically earn 5.08% of each sale, which is divided between the seller’s agent, the buyer’s agent, and their brokerages.
+According to FastExpert, real estate professionals in Nevada typically earn 5.08% of each sale, split among the seller’s agent, the buyer’s agent, and their respective brokerages.

 How much do real estate agents make per sale in Nevada?